Knlsharma/blog/_posts/2019-02-23-Semantics and Speech.md

 ## Associated Tasks

 **Speech recognition** given a sound clip of a person or people speaking, determine the textual representation of the speech.
 This is the opposite of _text to speech_ and is one of the extremely difficult problems colloquially termed "AI-complete".
-In natural speech there are hardly any pauses between successive words, and thus s_peech segmentation is a necessary subtask of speech recognition_ (see below).
+In natural speech there are hardly any pauses between successive words, and thus _speech segmentation is a necessary subtask of speech recognition_ (see below).
 Note also that in most spoken languages, the sounds representing successive letters blend into each other in a process termed _coarticulation_.

 **Speech segmentation** given a sound clip of a person or people speaking, s_eparate it into words_.
 A subtask of _speech recognition_ and typically grouped with it.